TestCreator/GenSequence/little_language.md

         H 4,5
 ```
 The translation scheme will turn a tuple (L, H) and translate it into a tuple (uniform_pick(0, 1, 2), uniform_pick(4, 5)) such that the first point will be a point in the first column parm and the second point a point in the second column parm.

+# Special Direct Multicols
+Some multicols are not multicols because their individual columns have a dependency; they can be a multicol because out of necessity the data points for those cols must be created together and then sorted into the columns the points need to be in.
+For example, AvailableTimes, which is a collection of columns Monday-Friday.
+A tester may want to test the trend of normally distributed time, where midday Wednesday is the most frequent freetime, and Mondays and Fridays are not so much free.
+Given a time range (5 days * 4 time slots per day), parmgen can choose the data points all at once, and then sort one student's free time into the necessary columns, organized by day.

+A multicol is noted in this way in the @Vertical declaration using the keyword `direct`.
+Then when the columns in the multicol need to be described, each column must describe what data points will be in it.
+For example a data point free time slot of "M 10:00 - 12:00" should be sorted into the Monday column because `col Monday sorted by M`.
+Columns must be sorted by the leading section of the data point.

 ## Hillclimbing